SaraAlert/SaraAlert/app/javascript/tests/README.md

 In addition, there is a folder for mocks (see section below) in `app/javascript/tests`, which is the only folder that does not contain any react component tests.

+Finally, Jest has the ability to create snapshots, which can be useful for ensuring that the UI does not change unexpectedly.
+A typical snapshot test case renders a UI component, takes a snapshot, then compares it to a reference snapshot file stored alongside the test.
+The test will fail if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new version of the UI component.
+According to [Jest documentation](https://jestjs.io/docs/en/snapshot-testing.html#should-snapshot-files-be-committed), snapshot files should be committed.

 ### Mocks

 Mock objects that are props for Sara Alert components are kept in `app/javascript/tests/mocks`.
 These objects can then be imported into the test files and used as props when the tests render each component.
 Each file represents a different Sara Alert object (i.e. patient, user, etc).